 This year also marks the 25th anniversary of Dr. Andrew L. Ross’s leadership as president and CEO.
 During his tenure The Children’s Guild Alliance has been one of the biggest success stories among Mid-Atlantic non-profit organizations:

 Succeeding with children in all of our programs, when other programs failed.
-For instance, since 2002, over 80 percent of the teens in our Therapeutic Group Homes are able to move to less restrictive environments, many returning to their own homes—far better than the national average.
+Since 2002, over 80 percent of the teens in our Therapeutic Group Homes are able to move to less restrictive environments, many returning to their own homes—far better than the national average.